Captain John’s Harbour Boat Restaurant was once located on Queens Quay at the foot of Yonge St, on the Harbourfront of Toronto.

-In its glory days, the floating restaurant was very popular with locals and tourists alike.
+In its glory days, the floating restaurant was popular with locals and tourists.
 The ship hosted many special occasions, wedding receptions, celebrities, musicians, family celebrations and more.

 The Sinking & Raising of the Normac

-In 1981, the docked Normac was hit by a City-operated ferry boat.
+In 1981, the docked Normac was hit by a city-operated ferry boat, the Trillium.
 Two weeks later, the Normac sunk, and a years-long legal battle with the City began.
 The Normac was raised in 1986 and refurbished.
 In the mid-1990s, the boat was moved to Port Dalhousie, where it served as a floating restaurant for many years.

 The Later Years of Captain John’s Harbour Boat Restaurant

 Back onboard the MV Jadran, customers began to dwindle in the early 2000s, and Mr Letnik filed for bankruptcy protection.
 In 2007, a judge denied Mr Letnik’s application asking that his ship not be assessed for property taxes since it wasn’t a “structure.”